MINISTRY OF HIGHER AND SECONDARY SPECIAL EDUCATION OF THE REPUBLIC OF UZBEKISTAN

 d) To mention all the major of linguists’ opinions concerning the subject studied.

 If we say about the new information used within our work we may note that the work studies the problem from the modern positions and analyzes the modern trends appeared in this subject for the last ten years.
-In particular, the shorten language of computer chats was taken into consideration.
+In particular, the new computer-based meanings of some habitual words were given.

 The practical significance of the work can be concluded in the following items:

 a) The work could serve as a good source of learning English by young teachers at schools and colleges.

 b) The lexicologists could find a lot of interesting information for themselves.